inducingchaos/raycast-spotify-extension/DO_NOT_EDIT_PR_NOTES.md

 - Overall performance is acceptable, but not optimal.

   1. The delay to fetch new data is an inevitable side effect of Spotify's API.
-  2. The initial results flash in/out once when loaded.
+  2. The initial results flash in/out once when loaded, as well as when refreshed.
   3. Search input can lag when excessive track results are displayed.
   4. Even on cache hit, the duration between running the command and seeing results is too much.
   5. The loading indicator jitters on the progress percentage update.